ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

     If you finish action with error that is finished or not initiated, then this method will throw `utils::ExceptionInvalidState`.

 All these methods return object of `ScResult`.
 You should return it in agent program.
-You can't call constructor of `ScResult` to create new object.
+You can't call constructor of `ScResult` to generate new object.

 ---